TAKE A HIKE

 LOCATION: PCT: Oregon: Sec.
 3, Mi.
 17.9; West on Maidu Lake Trail #1414 to lake.

 When camping at backcountry lakes, remember to follow Leave No Trace guidelines.
 If sites are not designated, pitch your tent at least 200 feet from the lakeshore, and take care of personal business at least 200 feet from water, camps and trails.

 3. Summit Lake

-Summit Lake is one of the largest—and prettiest—lakes the PCT passes in Oregon.
-There are several secluded campsites along the lake’s western shore, all with good water access.
-There is also a small campground on the northwest end of the lake that has a few picnic tables and a vault toilet.
-From the south end of the lake, walk the gravel road to access the lakeshore sites.
+Summit Lake, just south of the Diamond Peak Wilderness, and accessible via FR-398, is one of the largest—and prettiest—lakes on the PCT in Oregon.
+There is a small campground on the northwest side of the lake that has a few picnic tables and a vault toilet, and several secluded campsites along the lake’s western shore.
+All have good water access.
 Summit Lake can also be reached from the Oregon Skyline Trail; just walk 7 miles west on FR-398 from Crescent Lake.

 4. Rosary Lakes

 Just north of Willamette Pass, the Rosary Lakes are three lovely lakes that all have good camping, water access, and swimming opportunities.
 Due to their proximity to a popular trailhead, they tend to be busier than other backcountry lakes, but they’re so pretty it’s worth joining others to enjoy some lakeside lounge time.
 The Lower Lake has several large, individual campsites; an open camp area is located on the small rise between the Middle and North Lakes.

 LOCATION: PCT: Oregon: Sec.
 4, Mi.
 2.6; Campsites are located right off the PCT.